TheMoonThatRises/55885K/README.md

     * Controls the forward/backward/turning of the robot.
 * Left Button 1/2

+    * Move front fourbar up and down.
+* Right Button 1/2

-    * Move fourbar up and down.
+    * Move back fourbar up and down.

 ### Controller Screen
 The section beneath the table shows what value is being set to what using the less than (<) sign.